-1. Work with other departments and divisions to secure resources

-- 2. Work with Federal agencies and other divisions to secure CIP funds for the development and redevelopment of infrastructure critical to the survival and expansion of the aquaculture and livestock industries. - 3.
+- Work with other departments and divisions to secure resources including leaseholds, water, processing facilities, etc. required to maintain and promote the local production of aquaculture and livestock. - 2.
+Work with Federal agencies and other divisions to secure CIP funds for the development and redevelopment of infrastructure critical to the survival and expansion of the aquaculture and livestock industries. - 3.
 Work with other divisions to amend rules to allow the aquaculture and livestock industries to obtain leases, water and other resources at rates which these industries can bear.
 Assist in developing financing options that would allow the industries to develop and operate competitively and in a long term sustainable manner.

-Animal Industry, Rabies Quarantine Branch
+Division/Branch: Animal Industry, Rabies Quarantine Branch

-To protect animal and public health by reducing the likelihood that rabies will be introduced into the State and monitoring animal entries for alien pests that may carry human or animal diseases.
+Purpose: To protect animal and public health by reducing the likelihood that rabies will be introduced into the State and monitoring animal entries for alien pests that may carry human or animal diseases.

-Improve, make easier and simplify the customer registration process while improving efficiency of program to register pet owners and collect fees.
+Goal 1: Improve, make easier and simplify the customer registration process while improving efficiency of program to register pet owners and collect fees.

-Provide web based capability for owners to register, pay fees and check pet qualification by 2015.
+Objective: Provide web based capability for owners to register, pay fees and check pet qualification by 2016.

-- 1. Select vendor to design enhancements for interface by late 2014 if funds available. - 2.
-Purchase hardware by early-2014 if funds available. - 3.
-Vendor to install and validate enhancement by late 2015.
+1. Select vendor to design enhancements for interface by late 2015 if funds available.

+2. Purchase hardware by early-2015 if funds available.

+3. Vendor to install and validate enhancement by late 2016.

-Continually apply new information on rabies virus and public policy to analyze the quarantine program and respond to needs of users and the general public.
+Goal 2: Continually apply new information on rabies virus and public policy to analyze the quarantine program and respond to needs of users and the general public.

-Review rules and regulations on an ongoing basis to be consistent with new rabies scientific research findings and other anticipated initiatives.
+Objective: Review rules and regulations on an ongoing basis to be consistent with new rabies scientific research findings and other anticipated initiatives.